ppy/osu-wiki/wiki/Ranking_Criteria/en.md

   - **Special characters that have both a full-width and half-width equivalent must retain their original printing forms if they are used in the unicode artist fields,** so that searching while copying and pasting the original song title is always possible.
 This does not apply to additional information that is printed in half-width to begin with because searching for these will be ambiguous no matter what.

 - **The following conventions are enforced in order to standardise the general handling of metadata:**
-  - **If the song is a TV sized cut of a full song, use a standard `(TV Size)` tag at the end of the current title string.** If a TV size marker exists in the title, the standard marker would replace it.
+  - **If the song is TV size, use a standard `(TV Size)` tag at the end of the current title string.** If a TV size marker exists in the title, the standard marker would replace it.
   - **For songs belonging to doujin circles, the circle name must be used over the vocalist or composer, unless these contributors are not part of the circle.** In these cases the priority falls on vocalist followed by composer for instrumental songs.
   - **If a song or artist are referred to in multiple ways on official sources provided by the artist, the mapper is free to choose any of the romanisations.** The only exception to this is if the song already has a mapset in the Ranked Section, in which case the corresponding guideline applies to it.
   - **If a track has more than 5 artists they must be substituted with `Various Artists`, similarly if a track is composed of 3 or more individual tracks, the title must be substituded to `<Descriptor> Compilation` unless all songs are part of an organised set of songs (such as an album) and that set only contains those songs, then the name of the set grouping the songs can be used instead.**